-The PLC comprises representatives of the Client. the engineer and formal structures within the community.
-The consultant shall make use of these communication channels and shall appoint from amongst his site personnel a responsible person to participate in the affairs of the PLC. and this representative shall also attend the monthly PLC meetings when so requested.
+The PLC comprises representatives of the Client, the engineer, and formal structures within the community.
+The contractor shall make use of these communication channels and shall appoint from amongst his site personnel a responsible person to participate in the affairs of the PLC, and this representative shall also attend the monthly PLC meetings when so requested.